 Metal and Metal Alloy Chandeliers

-Beginning in the 15th century, more complex decorative fixtures became popular as focal points in palaces and upper-class homes.
-First, brass and iron chandeliers were developed with crown rings and multiple tiers, allowing the maximum number of candles to illuminate a space.
+Beginning in the 15th century, more complex decor fixtures became popular as focal points in palaces and upper-class homes.
+First, the iron and brass chandelier types were developed with crown rings and multiple tiers, allowing the maximum number of candles to illuminate a space.
 Later, these forms evolved to be even more decorative as more costly materials such as silver and bronze gained favor.

 Rock Crystal Chandeliers